98306044/elms/README.txt

 Annoying MYSQL max packet error
 *run the following command in mysql console: "set global max_allowed_packet = 10 * 1024 * 1024;"
-* This error is caused mostly in localhost installs or shared environments and is caused by all the caching of views going on
+* This error is caused mostly in localhost installs or shared environments and is caused by all the caching going on
+* Review this page to help resolve it http://drupal.org/node/321210

 ------------
 Known issues